 So originally, gentry inferred similar characteristics as aristocracy which stems from the Latin word aristos, meaning best, noble, brave, and most virtuous.

-However, as the systems of nobility developed more strict classifications during the Middle Ages and the Renaissance, the Landed Gentry were more often those families who possessed substantial estates (land), but who had no official power to rule, unlike the titled nobility and the aristocrats, eg Dukes, Earls, Viscounts etc… The Landed Gentry could therefore be considered as the untitled upper classes.
+However, as the systems of nobility developed more strict classifications during the Middle Ages and the Renaissance, the Landed Gentry were more often those families who possessed and inherited landed estates (land), but who had no official power to rule, unlike the titled nobility and the aristocrats, eg Dukes, Earls, Viscounts etc… The Landed Gentry could therefore be considered as the untitled upper classes.

 Although gentry may sound similar to the rank of gentlemen, the members of the Landed Gentry were regarded as more socially elevated than the average educated gents.
 To compare their standing with today’s social hierarchy, the Landed Gentry may be viewed as the wealthy upper class, but ranking below those with noble heritage or governmental power, such as royals, hereditary aristocrats or the Peers of the Realm.

 Beyond the Middle Ages, the Landed Gentry may no longer have been the social equivalent of the nobility or the aristocracy, but their country estates may well have rivalled those of their superior social groups.
-Quite often they possessed lands, assets and homes far greater than their blue-blooded associates and titled fellows.
+Quite often they would be owning land, assets and homes far greater than their blue-blooded associates and titled fellows.

 Maxwell Hamilton from Greater London, England United Kingdom, CC BY 2.0, via Wikimedia Commons